 Indian Army officer, 2 soldiers killed in violent clash with Chinese Army in Galwan Valley

-Official sources said there was no firing between the two sides.
 "During the de-escalation process underway in the Galwan Valley, a violent face-off took place on Monday night with casualties.
 The loss of lives on the Indian side includes an officer and two soldiers," the Army said in a brief statement.
+Senior military officials of the two sides were holding meeting at the venue to defuse the situation, it said.

+Meanwhile the External Affairs Ministry said the violent face-off was the result of an attempt by the Chinese side to unilaterally change the status quo in the region.
+It said both sides suffered casualties that could have been avoided had the agreement arrived earlier at the higher level been scrupulously followed by the Chinese side.

-It is learnt that the Army officer killed in the clash was the commanding officer of a battalion at Galwan.
-It is believed that the three Army men died due to injuries sustained following stone-pelting by the Chinese side.
+"Given its responsible approach to border management, India is very clear that all its activities are always within the Indian side of the LAC.
+We expect the same of the Chinese side," MEA Spokesperson Anurag Srivastava said.
+Military sources said the three Army men died due to injuries sustained following stone-pelting and use of rods by the Chinese side.
 However, there is no official word on it.
-Defence Minister Rajnath Singh reviewed the current operational situation in eastern Ladakh along with Chief of Defence Staff Gen Bipin Rawat and the three service chiefs.
-External Affairs Minister S Jaishankar was also present in the meeting.

-Sources said Army Chief Gen MM Naravane's visit to a base outside Delhi has been cancelled.
+The sources also said that no firearms were used during the clash.
+Reacting to the incident, China alleged that the Indian troops twice crossed the de-facto border on June 15 for "illegal activities and provoked and attacked Chinese personnel" which led to serious physical conflict.

+"We once again solemnly ask the Indian side to follow our consensus, strictly regulate its front-line troops and do not cross the line, do not stir up troubles or make unilateral moves that may complicate matters," a Chinese foreign ministry spokesperson said.
 Large number of Indian and Chinese troops were engaged in an eyeball-to-eyeball situation in Galwan Valley and certain other areas of eastern Ladakh for last five weeks.

-The incident comes days after the Indian Army Chief said both sides have begun disengaging from Galwan Valley.
-China's state-run newspaper Global Times claimed in a report that clashes were triggered by Indian troops as they crossed over to the Chinese side and carried out attacks on Chinese soldiers.

 Following the standoff in eastern Ladakh, the two sides have deployed additional troops along the LAC, the de-facto Sino-India border, in North Sikkim, Himachal Pradesh, Uttarakhand and Arunachal Pradesh in the last few days, the sources said.
 After the standoff began early last month, the Indian military leadership decided that Indian troops will adopt a firm approach in dealing with the aggressive posturing by the Chinese troops in all disputed areas of Pangong Tso, Galwan Valley, Demchok and Daulat Beg Oldie.